openshift/lightspeed-service/CONTRIBUTING.md

 ### Running benchmarks

-Bechmarks for selected functions and methods can be run by using following command:
+Benchmarks for selected functions and methods can be run by using following command:

 ```
 pdm run benchmarks